Hany Armanious

-Hany Armanious (born 1962) is an Australian artist who lives and works in Sydney.
+Hany Armanious (born 1962) is an Egyptian born, Australian artist who lives and works in Sydney.
 Armanious produces installations and sculptural forms, as well as paintings and drawings.

 Life and work

 Hany Armanious was born in Ismailia, Egypt and migrated to Australia with his family at the age of 6.
-He completed his schooling in Australia and holds a Bachelor of Arts (Visual Arts) degree from the City Art Institute, Sydney.
+He completed his schooling in Australia and holds a Bachelor of Arts (Visual Arts) degree from the City Art Institute, Sydney and a doctorate in Creative Arts from the University of Wollongong.)
+Since 2019 he has been Head of Sculpture at the National Art School in Sydney, New South Wales, Australia.
+In the early nineties Armanious considered a ‘key figure’ in a number of artists who critics noted as being influenced by the grunge movement.